Karen Osborne: Biography

 Karen Osborne was born in Niskayuna, New York.
 She graduated from Niskayuna High School and attended Nazareth College near Rochester, New York, studying English, communication and information design.
 Her first job was as a packer of Tupperware orders; she has been an English teacher, wedding videographer, cashier, bookseller, and press release writer.
 She has worked for community weekly newspapers in New York, Florida, and Maryland as a reporter, photographer, editor, and website manager, winning awards for hews and opinion writing.
-She also claims to have "once won a major event filmmaking award for taping a Klingon wedding."

 Osborne is currently a full-time writer living in Baltimore, Maryland with, as she writes, "two violins, an autoharp, five cameras, two cats, and a family."

 Before the pandemic she played fiddle in the Homespun Ceilidh Band, based in the DC/Maryland area and electric violin for the fusion group Circle of Confusion, as well as emceeing the Baltimore-based Charm City Spec reading series and running 5k races.